MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

     <th> Method Description</th>
   </tr>
   <tr>
-    <td>This serves as a placeholder for all “setter” methods for the data elements that belong to this class.</td>
+    <td>This serves as a place holder for all “setter” methods for the data elements that belong to this class.</td>
   </tr>
   <tr>
     <th>Method Pseudo Code</th>